bitcoin/bitcoin/assets/asset_metadata_spec.md

 **symbol** - The symbol.
 If included, it should match the issued symbol.

 **name** - The name given to the symbol.
-Example: name: "Bitcoin Cash"  Symbol: "BCH"
+Example: name: "Bitcoin"  Symbol: "BTC"

 **description** - The description of what the symbol represents.